Trust Is an Inside Job

 We can meet the unknown like a leader sitting at the conference table without all the answers, yet grounded enough to listen, discern, and take the next step.

-We meet the unknown as we might stand before a blank canvas — curious, receptive, and willing to discover what wants to emerge.
+We meet the unknown as a living canvas — open, attentive, and willing to participate in what is becoming

-It is built on relationship — with ourselves and with the unfolding of life.
+It is built on relationship — with ourselves, and with life as it unfolds.

 Trust does not mean we always know what to do.